Last modified on January 7th, 2023

 There’s also something in sea moss called fucoxanthin.
 It’s a carotenoid found in Irish sea moss, in particular, that’s responsible for the red-brown color.

-Studies show that fucoxanthin may help regulate blood sugar levels, and it can help your body respond more effectively to insulin.
-You might be able to prevent blood sugar spikes if you have diabetes and use sea moss.
+Studies show that fucoxanthin may help regulate blood sugar levels and help your body respond more effectively to insulin.
+You might be able to prevent blood sugar spikes if you have diabetes.

 Neuroprotection